 Finite Math covers a variety of topics united by their focus on mathematical techniques used in business applications.
-The growing field of "business analytics" encompasses many types of applications ; the topics we learn give insight to some methods used in industry, although we will explore them on a smaller scale.
+The growing field of "business analytics" uses mathematical models to enable businesses to make informed and best decisions in planning and running their operations.
+The topics we learn give insight to some methods used in industry, although we will explore them on a smaller scale.
 Topics include linear models and optimization, probability and related models, exponential models and financial calculations.

 Math 11 is also a prerequisite for Math 12 Applied (Business) Calculus and to that end, we work to be proficient with linear, exponential, and logarithmic functions as well as to be conversant with mathematical models in business.